gugadev/storify/README.md

 - `web-animations-js/web-animations.min.js`

 ### Web Components/Vanilla JavaScript
-If you're using Web Components or vanilla JavaScript, just put the `wc-stories` tag inside your HTML:
+If you're using Web Components or vanilla JavaScript, just put the `wc-stories` tag inside your HTML and pass it the array of images:

 ```html
 <wc-stories